apache/incubator-graphar/docs/file-format.rst

 - the root directory path of the data files;
 - the vertex information and edge information files included;
 - the version of GraphAr.
+- extra information for the graph, could be used for user defined information.

 A vertex information file which named "<label>.vertex.yml" defines a single group of vertices with the same vertex label <label>, and all vertices in this group have the same schema.
 The file defines: